CSC207-UofT/course-project-aarves/phase1/progress_report.md

 During our refactoring process, we first considered packaging by feature.
 However, this proved to be difficult since there were a lot of files that shared similar attributes.
-We ended up packaging by the layers of clean archetecture(enities, use cases, controllers) because it was more efficient (used the crc cards and report from phase 0 for reference), and it can keep us all in check of fulfilling the clean architecture model.
+We ended up packaging by the layers of clean architecture(enities, use cases, controllers) because it was more efficient (used the crc cards and report from phase 0 for reference), and it can keep us all in check of fulfilling the clean architecture model.
+We are currently unsure about how to organize our serializer files(the Interface, AccountSerializer, ReviewSerializer), because it does not cleanly meet any of the actual layers of clean architecture without a violation.
 ## Design Patterns ##

 (Which design patterns did we implement?)